NethServer/nethsecurity-docs/dns_filter.rst

 .. _block_website-section:

-If you need to block specific domains and FQDNs you can do it directly from the Flashstart configuration page.
+If you need to block specific domains and FQDNs you can do it directly from the FlashStart configuration page, just go to the section "Protection"-> "Personal Blacklists" and add them there.

-If you don' have a subscription for Flashstart DNS Filter you can still make it directly on NethSecurity enabling ``AdBlock`` and, optionally, activating the DNS query interception feature for LAN clients.
+If you don' have a subscription for FlashStart DNS Filter you can still make it directly on NethSecurity enabling ``AdBlock`` and, optionally, activating the DNS query interception feature for LAN clients.

-.. note:: Please use AdBlock to block browsing only if you are not already using the Flashstart service cause if used together, they may conflict.
+.. note:: Please use AdBlock to block browsing only if you are not already using the FlashStart service cause if used together, they may conflict.

 To enable AdBlock, execute: ::